cysouw/diathesis/text/c12_zuInfinitive.md

 - Ein weiterer Beschäftigungsabbau steht zu befürchten.
 :::

-Following Bech [-@bech1955], construction with a *zu‑In­fi­ni­tiv* are often designated as *Zweiter Status* in the German grammatical literature.
+Following Bech [-@bech1955], constructions with a *zu‑In­fi­ni­tiv* are often designated as *Zweiter Status* in the German grammatical literature.
 However, this name is not very transparent nor particularly mnemonic, so I prefer to simply use the term *zu‑In­fi­ni­tiv* construction.

 One of the central issues with sentences that include a *zu‑In­fi­ni­tiv* is the question whether such sentences are biclausal or monoclausal.
 There is actually a grammaticalisation cline with (non-coherent) biclausal structures on the one side and (coherent) monoclausal structures on the other side (see [@sec:zuinfinitive-grammaticalisation]).
-The major aim of this chapter is to list and discuss all grammaticalised coherent monoclausal *zu‑In­fi­ni­tiv* construction of the German language, all diatheses as well as all epitheses.
+The major aim of this chapter is to list and discuss all grammaticalised coherent monoclausal *zu‑In­fi­ni­tiv* constructions of the German language, all diatheses as well as all epitheses.
 The biclausal constructions are deliberately excluded.
 There is a strong tendency for the monoclausal *zu‑In­fi­ni­tiv* constructions to express some kind of imperfective aspect and/or modality, as opposed to participle constructions (Chapter [-@sec:participle]) that tend to express perfective meanings.

 The following eight diatheses with a *zu‑In­fi­ni­tiv* are attested regularly in German, so I propose a German name for them.
 Note that the light verbs *sein* and *geben* are both used in two different diatheses.
 Especially the two *geben* diatheses are remarkably different, both structurally and semantically.

 - ~~[SBJ › Ø]~~ *sein* ~~Unpersönliches Modalpassiv~~ (see [@sec:zuinfinitive-sein-impersonal] ff.)
-- ~~[SBJ › ADJ]~~ *geben* ~~Möglichkeitsdemotiv~~ (see [@sec:zuinfinitive-geben-demotion]
+- ~~[SBJ › ADJ]~~ *geben* ~~Möglichkeitsdesubjektiv~~ (see [@sec:zuinfinitive-geben-demotion])
-- ~~[SBJ › ADJ]~~ *gelten* ~~Notwendigkeitsdemotiv~~ (see [@sec:zuinfinitive-gelten-demotion]
+- ~~[SBJ › ADJ]~~ *gelten* ~~Notwendigkeitsdesubjektiv~~ (see [@sec:zuinfinitive-gelten-demotion])
 - ~~[OBJ › SBJ › Ø]~~ *gehen* ~~Unmöglichkeitsantikausativ~~ (see [@sec:zuinfinitive-gehen])
 - ~~[OBJ › SBJ › Ø]~~ *stehen* ~~Erwartungsantikausativ~~ (see [@sec:zuinfinitive-stehen])
 - ~~[OBJ › SBJ › ADJ]~~ *sein* ~~Modalpassiv~~ (see [@sec:zuinfinitiv-sein-passive])